mewpull/xcs-in-go/README.md

 once.

 Clear attribution is strongly preferred (but not enforced by CC0).
+Similarly, please acknowledge the original creator of the algorithm (S.W.
+Wilson), and the authors of the 'algorithmic description' paper (M.V.
+Butz and S.W.
+Wilson) in derivative works.

 This project uses additional external packages.
 The code of these external packages is clearly not covered by the above license(s).
 Each